mrtm-zurich/rrsg-arbitrary-sense/README.md

 Getting Started
 ---------------

+We provide two ways of evaluating our results, depending on whether you have access to Matlab environment on your system:

+### Matlab
 1. Clone this repository into a project folder of your liking, e.g. via `git clone https://github.com/mrtm-zurich/rrsg-arbitrary-sense.git rrsg-arbitrary-sense`
    - Note: The `data` subfolder of the repo already contains the example data from